byu-magicc/UBLOX_read_2/README.md

 cd <path to repo>
 ```

 2. Build the docker image.
+This only needs to be done once, so if you are re-running UBLOX_read_2 after setting it up, you can skip this step.
 ```
 docker compose build
 ```